UnpredictablePrashant/react-blog-project/README.md

     <li>Landing Page should contains list of some of his blogs and his brief profile.
 The Jack's profile should contain at least: profile picture of the blogger, name, social links.
 Landing page should also display total subscriber count and random subscriber name.
 Random name can be fetched from: https://randomuser.me/api</li>
     <li>About Us page should contain complete profile of Jack.
 (Should contain at least: profile picture, name, description, gallery of his images/videos.</li>
     <li>Blog Page should contain list of all the blogs posted by Jack </li>
     <li>Blog Post Page should contain the blog content and the author who posted it with the date.
-It should also contain the category of the blog post.</li>
+It should also contain the category of the blog post and number of likes the blog got.</li>
-    <li>Contain Us Page should contain a form from where Jack can be contacted.</li>
+    <li>Contact Us Page should contain a form from where Jack can be contacted.
+Once submitted it should display that form got submitted and the data should be printed in console.</li>
-    <li></li>
 <ul>
 </p>